hemmendinger/pm-utilities/README.md

  (reverse list easily with [x for x in reversed(list)] )
 - calculate median brier scores for a question
 - trying to handle data where forecasts made one 1 day are applicable until forecast changes, but seems complicated

+## Ideas
+### Testing
+Pick a closed question where the data is static and test against that But we don't want to repeatedly download the page and test against it

 ## Incomplete Functions
 ### gjopen.py